eusoujuninho/commit-ai/README.md

 Watcher mode can be combined with `--dry-run` to test the behavior without making actual commits.

+### Installation Wizard

+The installation wizard (`install.sh`) provides a seamless experience for installing Commit-AI by:

+- Automatically detecting your operating system
+- Installing the appropriate binary for your platform
+- Setting up the correct permissions
+- Adding Commit-AI to your PATH
+- Guiding you through initial configuration

+### Setup Wizard

+The setup wizard (`setup-wizard.sh`) offers a friendly, interactive configuration experience:

+- Visual, step-by-step configuration process
+- Clear explanations of all available options
+- Simple selection of AI providers and languages
+- Easy API key configuration for various providers
+- Guided setup of repository paths and automatic commit options
+- Helpful tips for using Commit-AI after setup

 ## Contributing

 We welcome contributions to Commit-AI!
 Here's how you can help: